 Thus, after $N$ iterations a compressed tensor ${\tB}$ and a set of orthonormal matrices is obtained.
 Since this is an iterative algorithm, we set $\tX \gets \mathbf{\tB}_n$ after each iteration.
 The number of columns of the basis matrices form a trade-off between accuracy and computational performance.
-The aim is to use as few columns as possible, yet allow an accurate approximation of the input tensor.
-Assuming that the tensor $\tX$ exhibits low-rank structure, or equivalently, the rank $R$ is much smaller than the ambient dimensions of the tensor, the basis matrices will be an efficient representation.
-However, to improve the performance of the basis, we allow for additional oversampling in practice.
-This means, instead of drawing exactly $k$ random vectors, it is preferred to draw $l=k+p$ random vectors, where $p$ denotes the oversampling parameter.
+We aim to use as few columns as possible, yet allow an accurate approximation of the input tensor.
+Assuming that the tensor $\tX$ exhibits low-rank structure, or equivalently, the rank $R$ is much smaller than the ambient dimensions of the tensor, the basis matrices will be an efficient representation. { In practice, the compression performance is improved through using oversampling, i.e., drawing $l=k+p$ random vectors where $k$ is the target rank and $p$ the oversampling parameter.}

 The randomized algorithm as presented requires that the mode-$n$ unfolding of the tensor has a rapidly decaying spectrum in order to achieve good performance.
-However, this assumption is often not suitable.
-In particular, the spectrum starts to decay slowly if the tensor is compressed several times.
+However, this assumption is often not suitable, and the spectrum exhibits slow decay if the tensor is compressed several times.
 To overcome this issue, the algorithm's performance can be substantially improved using power iterations~\citep{rokhlin2009randomized,halko2011rand,gu2015subspace}.
-Specifically, power iterations turn a slowly decaying spectrum into a rapidly decaying one by taking powers of the tensor modes.
-Thus, instead of sampling $\tX_{(n)}$ the idea is to sample from the following tensor mode
+Power iterations turn a slowly decaying spectrum into a rapidly decaying one by taking powers of the tensor modes.
+Thus, instead of sampling $\tX_{(n)}$ we sample from the following tensor mode

 where $q$ denotes a small integer.
-This power operation enforces that the singular values of $\tX_{(n)}^q$ are $\{\!\sigma_j^{2q+1}\!\}_j$.
-Instead of using \eqref{eq:sampleMatrix}, an improved sample matrix is computed as
+This power operation enforces that the singular values $\sigma_j$ of $\tX_{(n)}^q$ are $\{\!\sigma_j^{2q+1}\!\}_j$.
+Instead of using \eqref{eq:sampleMatrix}, an improved sketch is computed

-However, if \eqref{eq:IMPsampleMatrix} is implemented in this form it tends to distort the basis due to round-off errors.
-Therefore, in practice (normalized) subspace iterations are used to form the sample matrix.
-This means that the sample matrix is orthornormalized between each power iteration in order to stabilize the algorithm.
+However, if \eqref{eq:IMPsampleMatrix} is implemented in this form the basis may be distorted due to round-off errors.
+Therefore in practice, normalized subspace iterations are used to form the sketch, meaning that the sketch is orthornormalized between each power iteration in order to stabilize the algorithm.
 For implementation, see~\cite{voronin2015rsvdpack} and~\cite{szlam2014implementation}.